Grilled Citrus Chili Shrimp with Mango Pineapple Salsa

 • Combine marinade ingredients and shrimp in a non-reactive dish or a zipper-top bag.
 Marinate in the refrigerator for 1 hour.

-• Preheat grill.
-Grill shrimp 2-3 minutes per side or until firm and translucent, being careful not to overcook.
+• Preheat grill to medium.
+Grill shrimp for 2-3 minutes per side or until firm and translucent, being careful not to overcook.

 Salsa